By William Van Zyl

 Encouraging exploration and experimentation is another effective strategy for fostering creativity in young children.
 Children should be encouraged to explore and experiment with different materials, such as paint, clay, circuits, computer programming, building blocks, mechanical objects, sketching and art materials and techniques – to name some of the important ones.

-Open-ended materials are important:
+Open-ended materials are essential:

 Providing open-ended materials is another effective strategy for developing young children’s creativity.
 Open-ended materials can be used in various ways, allowing children to use their imagination and creativity to create something unique.
 Examples of open-ended materials include writing creative stories of fiction, painting with different types of paints (oil, acrylic, and watercolours), sketching with soft pencils and fountain pens, and sculpting with clay or plasticine, creating objects and structures with building blocks, using recycled materials in creative projects, and solving problems with microprocessors (Arduino & Microbit) and mechanical gadgets (eg. Meccano).
 When children are given open-ended materials, they are encouraged to think creatively and use their imaginations.
 Kim (2011) states that open-ended materials promote children’s creativity and imagination.